 SafetyWing is the world’s first travel medical insurance developed specifically for nomads, by nomads.
 They cover people from all over the world while they are outside their home country.

-We currently use SafetyWing Nomad Insurance and love having the ability to pay monthly and cancel at any time as we don’t know how long we’ll be away from the UK (our home country).
+We used SafetyWing Nomad Insurance last year and loved having the ability to pay monthly and cancel at any time as we didn’t know how long we’d be away from the UK (our home country).